-We expect the JV to close on the remaining Portfolio Acquisition during 2022 and 2023.
+We expect the JV to close the three remaining properties in the Portfolio Acquisition during 2022 and 2023.

 Impact of the COVID-19 Pandemic

 The COVID-19 pandemic has caused, and continues to cause significant disruptions to the U.S., regional and global economies and has contributed to significant volatility and negative pressure in financial markets.